Sortie

 Why it exists

 Multi-agent swarm workflows produce code fast.
 They also produce unreviewed merges fast.
-The question isn’t “did the code pass tests” — it’s “did independent reviewers with different blind spots converge on the same issues?”
+The question isn’t “did the code pass tests”.
+It’s “did independent reviewers with different blind spots converge on the same issues?”

 Origin: Darkcat pilot